 CORNWALL, ENGLAND: The south-west tip of England, is a peninsula-shaped county that’s framed to the north and south by a rugged coastline.
-Cornwall’s coastline boasts renowned visitor attractions such as historical castle ruins with links to Arthurian legend, artists’ colonies that have influenced modern British art, and the world’s largest indoor rainforest – all culminating at Land’s End, the most westerly point of mainland England.
+Cornwall boasts attractions such as castle ruins, artists’ colonies that have influenced modern British art, and indoor rainforest.
+All culminating at Land’s End, the most westerly point of mainland England.
 Cornwall also has a rich culinary heritage.
-Famous chefs Jamie Oliver and Rick Stein have restaurants on Cornwall’s coast, and visitors can enjoy everything from Michelin-starred cuisine to traditional fare like Cornish pasties and Cornish cream teas.
+Famous chefs Jamie Oliver and Rick Stein have restaurants on Cornwall’s coast.
+Visitors can enjoy everything from Michelin-starred cuisine to traditional fare like Cornish pasties and Cornish cream teas.

 CHECK IN.
 A luxury sea view eco-hotel, Luxury Scarlet Hotel is an adults-only escape on Cornwall’s north coast.
 Its 37 rooms have private garden terraces or balconies, plus there’s an outdoor cliff-top hot tub, indoor pool, and a spa with tented treatment rooms and chill-out cocoons.

-Modern British art.
-Artists have been drawn to Cornwall for centuries, lured by the dramatic landscape and quality of light, and it’s now said to have Britain’s largest concentration of artists outside London.
+By the dramatic landscape and quality of light, it’s said to have Britain’s largest concentration of artists outside London.
 Tate St Ives focuses on work by modern British artists with links to the area, including major names such as Barbara Hepworth.
-Following an 18-month reconstruction project, this landmark building has reopened with a roof garden and a spacious new gallery, allowing twice as much art to be displayed.

 Lunch, sun and swim.
-A 20-minute drive takes you to Jubilee Pool, Britain’s largest surviving seawater lido, originally built in 1935.
-Located on the seafront promenade of Penzance, this stunning Art Deco lido has a triangular-shaped main pool, plus a small bathing pool that’s ideal for younger children.
+A short drive takes you to Jubilee Pool, Britain’s largest surviving seawater lido, originally built in 1935.
+Located on the seafront promenade of Penzance, this stunning Art Deco lido has a triangular-shaped main pool, plus a pool for younger children.

 Take a stroll.
 A small tidal island with a castle at its summit, nearby St Michael´s Mouth is a landmark on Cornwall’s southern coast.
 It’s accessible by foot at low tide via a man-made cobble causeway – boatmen ferry people across at all other times.
-Alternatively, wander through the island’s lovely Victorian terrace gardens where, thanks to its unique microclimate, a surprising variety of exotic plants grow.
+Alternatively, wander through the island’s lovely Victorian terrace gardens where variety of exotic plants grow.

-Dramatic open-air theatre.
 Perched on cliffs high above the Atlantic Ocean is the world-renowned Minack Theatre.
-Local resident Rowena Cade created this open-air theatre on the land below her house in 1932 to enable a local drama group to stage Shakespeare’s The Tempest.
-The Minack retains its unique ambience: ticket-holders arrive early to picnic on its grass terraces, and each performance is enhanced by the natural drama of sea views, sunsets, and the crash of breaking waves.
+Local resident Rowena Cade created this open-air theatre on the land below her house in 1932 to stage Shakespeare’s The Tempest.
+The Minack retains its unique ambience: ticket-holders arrive early to picnic on its grass terraces.
+Each performance is enhanced by the natural drama of sea views, sunsets, and the crash of breaking waves.

 Maritime and tattooing history.
-Located in Falmouth harbour, the National Maritime Museum Cornwall tells the story of the sea and explores Cornwall’s fascinating maritime heritage, from the lives of Cornish fisherman to the men and women who’ve made history by sailing solo around the world.
-Running throughout 2017 is a major new temporary exhibition that celebrates the history and artistry of British tattooing.
+In Falmouth harbour, the National Maritime Museum Cornwall tells the story of the sea and explores Cornwall’s maritime heritage.
+From the lives of Cornish fisherman to the men and women who’ve made history by sailing solo around the world.

-Cornish Cream Tea.
 The Waymarker near Falmouth has won awards for its Sunday Roast and its traditional Cornish Cream Tea.
-The latter is 100% Cornish and includes homemade scones presented on a tiered cake-stand made of Cornish slate, local clotted cream and strawberry jam, plus local Tregothnan Tea which is the only producer actually growing tea in Britain.
+The latter is 100% Cornish – homemade scones, local clotted cream and strawberry jam.
+Plus local Tregothnan Tea which is the only producer actually growing tea in Britain.